codecrafting-io/asus-setup-tool/README.md

     ```

 - This will determine what kind of device you have installed, and despite AuraSync may work and detect the products, LiveDash won't.
 If the `Oled_GetCapability` returns an XML with `<AsusMB>0</AsusMB>` the LiveDash won't work or even open for motherboard products.
-- To "fix this" it is necessary to set the AXSP, ASIO2/ASIO3 first, update the MBIsSupported.dll, and an older ASIO have to be installed in SysWOW64 drivers, which can be done in the "Io" folder inside LiveDash setup.
-This Io folder contains ASIO2, but a different one, so not all of them are installed when ASIO2 already is, resulting in only installing ASIO inside SysWOW64.
+- To "fix this" it is necessary to set the AXSP, ASIO2/ASIO3 first, update the MBIsSupported.dll, and an older ASIO have to be installed in SysWOW64 drivers, which can be done by the files inside "Io" folder of LiveDash setup.
+This Io folder contains the ASIO2, but a different one, so not all of them are installed when ASIO2 already is, resulting in only installing ASIO inside SysWOW64.
-- To get the older AuraSync 1.07.60 was found in [this link](https://www.reddit.com/r/ASUS/comments/eh1ouk/asus_aura_archived_versions/).
+- The older AuraSync 1.07.60 was found in [this link](https://www.reddit.com/r/ASUS/comments/eh1ouk/asus_aura_archived_versions/).
 - I believe that replacing the MBIsSupported.dll may result in incompatibility with newer Motherboards released after 2020, but I can't test this.
+- Decompiling the `MBIsSupported.dll` is much more dificult since is C++ library, and I don't think is worth it to change the LiveDash app code, so for now it's the best solution found with the least alteration of the existing files.

 ## Final considerations

 I don't have a lot of experience with .NET or PowerShell projects, so feel free to help to improve this project and the setup process, especially in relation to LiveDash installation.
-Another thing is about [VirusTotal](https://www.virustotal.com/gui/file/48e16182a0a7121dca6cd943db57c25dbc4547d6626c505af692a2fb4dfef31f/relations) detections, all patches assets used are from the latest ArmouryCrate, and the older `AacMBSetup.exe` and `AuraServiceSetup` are necessary for LiveDash installtion in the current state of the tool, **so use this tool at your own risk**.
+Another thing is about [VirusTotal](https://www.virustotal.com/gui/file/48e16182a0a7121dca6cd943db57c25dbc4547d6626c505af692a2fb4dfef31f/relations) detections, all patches assets used are from the latest ArmouryCrate, **so install them at your own risk**.

-It's not necessary to leave `LightingService`, `ASUS COM Service` running all the time to keep your RGB settings.
-Once you set, you can [open the services](https://www.wikihow.com/Open-Windows-Services) to open the properties of each service and set the initialization type for manual.
-You only need to reopen the AuraSync if a power loss happens.

 This tool was making in the feeling of **REALLY NOT LIKING ARMOURY CRATE**.
 I hope this helps to finally bring some balance to the force 😁